r3h6/TYPO3.EXT.form_translator/README.md

 ## Integration

-If you like use machine translation by [LibreTranslate](https://libretranslate.com/) you must only configure a api host in the extension configuration.
+If you like use machine translation by [LibreTranslate](https://libretranslate.com/) you must only configure an api host in the extension configuration.
 See available [mirrors](https://github.com/LibreTranslate/LibreTranslate#mirrors).

 ## How it works